 - a 16yo Swedish teenager sailed across the Atlantic to lead a climate strike in the US.

 Part 16 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE / THE SILLY & GREEN PROJECT

 Don’t get me wrong: I love music and live events above all.
 I’m 1000% convinced that it’s a good thing that brings people together like nothing else.
 But there are some not-so-environmentally-friendly aspects of the industry we don’t think about every day.
 Let me break them down for you.